waynodiablo/Oystercard/pills/javascript_module_pattern.md

 ## Using modules in Node.js

 We've used our `exclaim` module in our browser code.
-Now we want to use it in Node.js.
-For example, in our tests that we run with node.
+What happens if we want to use it in [Node.js](./node.md)?
+For example, in our tests that we run with Node.js.
 This is pretty easy:

 ```js
 // exclaim-test.js